South FL Condo Buildings Require 40-year Recertification Inspection

 Our engineers expect that there will be major changes in the state of Florida requiring inspections and maintenance of our aging building stock.
 These requirements for inspection and repair are a tool and guideline for the overarching need to maintain these often-times waterfront condos.

-While they are only a requirement at 40 years of age and every 10 years thereafter in Broward and Dade as of the fall of 2021, boards of directors and property managers can expect to see these requirements to come from a county hall near you soon!
-We hope that this attention to safety will gain traction and encourage unit owners to understand the enormity of the challenges faced by older buildings on the coast and to value good maintenance practices when they pay their dues, when they vote for condo officers, and when they purchase only well-maintained structures.
 When it is all broken down this is a financial issue, dollars and cents, and those meetings require difficult decisions to be made to protect communities and the people that make them up.
-Common sense approach to maintenance begs for long term planning supported by reserve studies based on the realities of fluctuating construction costs and real life age expectations for as-built roof and wall claddings and other building systems.
+A common sense approach to maintenance begs for long term planning, supported by reserve studies, based on the realities of fluctuating construction costs and real life age expectations for as-built roof and wall claddings and other building systems.
 These costs of quality maintenance can and should be manageable, and that is the blueprint we hope to provide in our building certification and condition reports.

 Condominium buildings, in a small footprint, provide sanctuary to many lives and families.
 The design of condo living includes all the members of the Home or Condo Unit Owners association having a fractional ownership in the building as a whole.
-The nature of an (HOA) Homeowners Association also prescribes how a building is to be insured, the voting rights of the members and creation of a Board of Directors.
+The nature of a Homeowners Association (HOA) also prescribes how a building is to be insured, the voting rights of the members and creation of a Board of Directors.
 The unit owners elect the board, and the board is given many responsibilities.
 The responsibility of the HOA includes the requirement to provide insurance to protect against losses, to maintain the building, and to collect dues amongst others.
 Board membership is sometimes a difficult job, but one of critical importance in protecting a community.
 Local government can assist HOA and unit owners by adopting language in regards to safety inspections of structural, electrical and lighting components of a building.
 Following is an example of how this was done in South Florida following the collapse of the Miami Field Office of the DEA, tragically killing seven on August 5th, 1974.

 Subsection 104.6, SFBC, Structural Determination, defined structural as “any part, material or assembly of a building or structure which affects the safety of such building or structure and/or which supports any dead or designed live load and the removal of which part, material or assembly could cause, or to be expected to cause, all or any portion to collapse or to fail.”